-The one is, the role of centralized government power.
+The one is the role of centralized government power.

-The second, the structure of the working class itself.
+The second is the structure of the working class itself.

-The whole history of America shows that there has never been in this country a centralized government power as they understand it in Europe.
+The whole history of America shows that in this country there has never been a centralized government power as they understand it in Europe.
 The United States has never been such a centralized country as are the big countries of Europe, such as Germany, England or France.
-The forty-eight States composing the United States, according to the original conception, are separate sovereign states.
-They only settled their mutual business through the Federal Government, which was first conceived, not as a state, but as a federation of states.
+The forty-eight States composing the Union, according to the original conception, are separate sovereign states.
+They settled only their mutual business through the Federal Government.
+The Union was first conceived, not as a state, but as a federation of states.
 The administration of public business, the greater part of the judiciary, the police, the militia, the educational work, the major part of legislation, remained in the hands of the separate States, and did not come within the jurisdiction of the Federal Government.

-The development of the United States has been quite different from that of Europe, in that there has been no standing army composed of the masses, no leading stratum of bureaucrats becoming more and more powerful, also more compact as a bureaucracy through inheritance.
-America differed from European countries in that the governmental power did not interfere in the individual life of every citizen, in every detail of economic life of the whole country.
+The development of the United States has been quite different from that of Europe, in that here there has been no standing army composed of the masses, no upper layer of bureaucrats becoming more and more powerful, and more compact through inheritance.
+America differed from European countries in that the governmental power did not interfere in the individual life of every citizen, in every detail of economic life of the country.

-Important historical conditions have determined that the centralized State power did not develop in America as it did in the European countries.
-In Europe, the joint struggle of the bourgeoisie and royalty against Feudalism created the centralized State power with its mass army and its appointed bureaucratic hierarchy.
+Important historical conditions have determined that the centralized State power should not develop in America as it did in the European countries.
+In Europe, the joint struggle of the capitalists and royalty against feudalism created the centralized State power with its mass army and its appointed bureaucratic hierarchy.
 There has been no feudalism in America in the European form.